motif-project/motif-app-examples/script/anvil-testnet/readme.md

 Note: leave the rewardsCoordinator address same as the one in the eigenlayer_addresses.json file. and copy the delegation address in delegationManager field.

-orge script script/anvil-testnet/DeployBitDSM.s.sol:DeployBitDSM --sig "run(string,string)" "anvil" " " --rpc-url http://localhost:8545 --broadcast
+forge script script/anvil-testnet/DeployBitDSM.s.sol:DeployBitDSM --sig "run(string,string)" "anvil" " " --rpc-url http://localhost:8545 --broadcast